PJPDQ/dejas-repo/README.md

 ### Threatened Species
 #### Data Source: https://www.iucnredlist.org/resources/spatial-data-download
 #### Description: The IUCN Red List of Threatened Species™ contains global assessments for more than 150,300 species.
 More than 82% of these (>123,600 species) have spatial data.
-#### Note: So far in our R-shiny App, we only integrated Mammals and Repltiles.
+#### Note: So far in our R-shiny App, we only integrated Mammals and Reptiles.

 ### Fire Station Data
 #### Data Source: ????????